Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Download the Two Sides Greenwash Fact Sheet

-These statements are not specific, not supported by reliable scientific evidence or relevant life cycle analyses and are misleading.
-Without evidence to support the claim being made such communication is Greenwashing and contravenes advertising regulations in most European countries.
+These statements are neither specific nor supported by reliable scientific evidence or relevant lifecycle analyses.
+Without evidence to support them, these claims constitute greenwashing and violate advertising regulations in most European countries.

-• Paper has a great sustainable story.
-Made from trees, it is a renewable and sustainable raw material and easy to recycle.
+• Paper has a great story to tell on sustainability.
+Made from trees, it is a renewable and sustainable raw material and is easy to recycle.

-• The paper, pulp and print sector is one of the lowest industrial emitters of greenhouse gasses, accounting for 0.8% of emissions.
+• The pulp, paper and print sector is one of the lowest industrial emitters of greenhouse gases, accounting for just 0.7% of EU CO2 emissions in 2023.

-• 54% Believed they should not be charged for choosing a paper bill or statement
+• 74% believe they shouldn’t be charged more for choosing paper bills or statements.

-Two Sides continues to actively challenge major organisations found to be misleading consumers by using environmental claims about the use of paper.
+Two Sides continues to actively challenge major organisations that mislead consumers with environmental claims about the use of paper.
 However, we need the help of our eagle-eyed supporters!
-If you would like to get involved and help remove the Greenwashing, please send examples and instances to greenwash@twosides.info
+To get involved, send examples of greenwashing to greenwash@twosides.info.

-Speak to Whistl today to understand environmentally mail delivery options and services.
+Speak to Whistl today to understand environmentally-friendly print advertising delivery options and services

 Find out more